 Why this current spate of crazy airline stories?
-I know from experience that airline travel is pretty crazy, but currently it’s been an avalanche of stories.
-Possibly it’s just because the one “dragging” incident sparked so much outrage that any additional, even minor, incident now reignites the rage.
+Airline travel was already bad enough, but currently it’s been an avalanche.
+Possibly it’s just because the one “dragging” incident sparked so much outrage that any additional bad news reignites the rage.
 Just the other day, a musician was assaulted by a ground staffer over a violin in another absurdity.

 - The Dr. Dao/United Airlines incident

-We know it’s a no-risk game for United, because its routes are guaranteed, and it can… here we go again… count on bailouts.
+We know it’s a no-risk game for United to abuse its clients, because its routes are guaranteed, and it can… here we go again… count on bailouts.

-Like car companies disdainful and disrespectful of their customers, knowing they are protected oligopolies, and can count on a bailout, the same pattern is seen again with these airline Bozos.
+Like car companies disdainful and disrespectful of their customers, knowing they are protected oligopolies that can count on a bailout, the same pattern is seen again with these airline Bozos.

 You know, there comes a time for every company, when it has to look at its priorities and decide: Is it in the airline business?
 Or, is it in the transportation business?
 Or, is it in the assault and battery business?